 Area Guide to Anna Maria Island & Bradenton

 Anna Maria Island and Bradenton are two of Florida’s hidden treasures, offering visitors a blend of pristine beaches, serene landscapes, and authentic old Florida charm.
 Anna Maria Island, with its turquoise waters and powdery white sands, evokes a sense of stepping back in time, with quaint beach cottages and a slower pace of life.
 Bradenton, on the mainland, presents a picturesque downtown area rich in history and arts, surrounded by rivers, parks, and nature preserves, plus it’s just a short drive to Anna Maria Island’s beaches.
+Visit our Guest Guide for more information on Dining, the Free Island Trolley, What to Pack, and more info on Beach Gear Rentals.

 Where are Anna Maria Island and Bradenton?